spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ##  Right Sizing Rules List

 This list displays your existing right-sizing rules.
 Each rule entry shows relevant information about the parameters that trigger the rule and its scheduling plan.

 ##   Work with Right Sizing Rules

 You can create the right sizing rules and immediately attach them to specific workloads.
-Alternatively, you can create and save a rule, and later attach the rule to one or more workloads.
+Alternatively, you can create and save a rule and later attach it to one or more workloads.
 You can create right-sizing rules to trigger immediately after a specific set of requirements is met or at a specific time after the requirements are met.

 ###   Create or Edit a Right-Sizing Rule